 - 1 ounce (6 teaspoons) Aloe Vera gel (I bought mine at Trader Joes, but you can also find this on Amazon)

-- 2 ounces (12 teaspoons) grain alcohol (such as Vodka) or you can use witch hazel
+- 2 ounces (12 teaspoons) grain or Isopropyl alcohol* or you can use witch hazel

 - 1 tsp Vitamin E oil (I bought mine at Trader Joes, but you can also find this on Amazon)